KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 >"*RDF Graph*: A labeled *directed* graph, i.e., a set of nodes connected by *directed-arcs*.
 [9]

-#### Properties are related terms like roles, attributes, relations, labeled link lines, and associations
+#### Properties are similar to roles, attributes, relations, labeled link lines, and associations

 There are many methods for modeling knowledge, e.g., approaches to description logic and knowledge graph embedding.
-It helps to be familiar with terms synonymous with property so you can interact with a wide group of stakeholders and understand their terms.
+It helps to be familiar with terms synonymous with property so you can interact with a wide group of stakeholders, understand their terms, and incorporate their insights.

 | Methodology | Subject | Property | Object|
 | --- | --- | --- | --- |